scalastic/scalastic.github.io/_posts/en/2023-05-27-agility-bullshit.markdown

 overall quality of life.
 Employees constantly feel pressured to immediately respond to demands, even outside scheduled working hours.

-It is important to maintain a healthy work-life balance, even in an agile environment.
+It is important to maintain a healthy work-life balance, even in an Agile environment.
 This requires establishing clear boundaries in terms of working hours and availability.
 Employees should be encouraged to disconnect and rest to maintain their well-being and long-term productivity.